Published Apr 15, 2025

 - Exports inventory data, including SKUs, stock levels, and item IDs, from Shopify.

-- Uses the Integrator.io API to populate a Lookup Cache with this data.
+- Uses the integrator.io API to populate a Lookup Cache with this data.

 Here’s how the Lookup Cache is structured: